Honey, I Shrunk the Kids: Critical response

-On Rotten Tomatoes the film has an approval rating of 78% based on reviews from 36 critics, with an average rating of 6.30/10.
+On Rotten Tomatoes, Honey, I Shrunk the Kids has an approval rating of 76% based on reviews from 37 critics, with an average rating of 6.30/10.
 The consensus reads, "Even as its special effects take center stage, Honey, I Shrunk the Kids still offers a charming, high-spirited sense of adventure for the whole family."
-Metacritic gave the film a score of 63 based on 11 reviews, indicating "generally favorable reviews."
+Metacritic gave the film a score of 63 based on 11 reviews, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Caryn James, of The New York Times, gave a positive review, saying: "As sweet, funny, and straightforward as its title."
-Variety gave another positive review stating, "[It's] in the best tradition of Disney – and even better than that, because it is not so juvenile that adults won't be thoroughly entertained."
-A rare negative review came from Roger Ebert, of the Chicago Sun-Times, who stated: "The special effects are all there, nicely in place, and the production values are sound, but the movie is dead in the water."
+Variety gave another positive review, stating, "[It's] in the best tradition of Disney – and even better than that, because it is not so juvenile that adults won't be thoroughly entertained."
+A negative review came from Roger Ebert of the Chicago Sun-Times, who stated: "The special effects are all there, nicely in place, and the production values are sound, but the movie is dead in the water."

-The film was also mentioned in the British sitcom Only Fools and Horses episode titled "Rodney Come Home".
+The film was also mentioned in the British sitcom Only Fools and Horses in the episode titled "Rodney Come Home".

 Awards

 James Horner won an ASCAP Award for Top Box Office Films and was also nominated for a Saturn Award.
 The film was also nominated for a Saturn Award for Best Science Fiction Film.
-Thomas Wilson Brown, Jared Rushton, Robert Oliveri and the Special Effects Crew were also nominated for a Saturn Award.
+Thomas Wilson Brown, Jared Rushton, Robert Oliveri, and the Special Effects Crew were also nominated for a Saturn Award.
 The Special Effects Crew won a BAFTA Award for Best Special Visual Effects.
-Amy O'Neill and Jared Rushton were each nominated for a Young Artist Award and director Joe Johnston was nominated for a Fantasporto Award.
+Amy O'Neill and Jared Rushton were each nominated for a Young Artist Award, and director Joe Johnston was nominated for a Fantasporto Award.

-The film was presented in the 100 Greatest Family Films, in which Amy O'Neill and Thomas Wilson Brown talked about it for MTV.
+The film was featured in the 100 Greatest Family Films, where Amy O'Neill and Thomas Wilson Brown discussed it on MTV.

 Soundtrack

-After going years unreleased, James Horner's soundtrack to the film was made available by Intrada Records on March 6, 2009.
+After years of unreleased, James Horner's soundtrack to the film was made available by Intrada Records on March 6, 2009.
 The song that Amy dances to in the kitchen is "Turn It Up" by Nick Kamen, written by Jeffrey Pescetto and Patrick DeRemer.

 The soundtrack was limited to a 3,000-copy release.
-Horner's main title music incorporates cues from the score by Nino Rota from Federico Fellini's film Amarcord (1973) and Raymond Scott’s piece "Powerhouse B" (1937), the latter often referenced in Carl Stalling’s Warner Bros. cartoon scores.
+Horner's main title music incorporates cues from the score by Nino Rota for Federico Fellini's film Amarcord (1973) and Raymond Scott's piece "Powerhouse B" (1937), the latter often referenced in Carl Stalling's Warner Bros. cartoon scores.
 Scott's piece was used without payment or credit, leading his estate to threaten legal action against Disney.
 Disney paid an undisclosed sum in an out-of-court settlement and changed the film's cue sheets to credit Scott.
 Horner's main title music underscores all the major moments involving Szalinski's technology.

-With 15 tracks, Horner produced the record with longtime engineer Simon Rhodes while it was originally performed by the London Symphony Orchestra.
+Horner produced the record with longtime engineer Simon Rhodes.
+It was performed by the London Symphony Orchestra.